Grails-Plugin-Consortium/grails-cxf-client/README.md

-                httpClientPolicy = [text name of custom bean to use] //optional - defaults to null proxyFactoryBindingId = [binding id uri if required] //optional - defaults to null wsdlServiceName = [set to enable mime type mapping] //optional - defaults to null
+                httpClientPolicy = [text name of custom bean to use] //optional - defaults to null proxyFactoryBindingId = [binding id uri if required] //optional - defaults to null wsdlServiceName = [set to enable mime type mapping] //optional - defaults to null wsdlEndpointName = [may be needed for correct wsdl initialization] //optional - defaults to null

                 //wsdl config
                 wsdl = [location of the wsdl either locally relative to project home dir or a url] //optional - only used by wsdl2java script